-Eater Chicago reports on, tells stories about, and examines the world of restaurants and bars in Chicago and occasionally the surrounding area.
+Eater Chicago reports on, tells stories about, and examines the world of restaurants and bars in Chicago, occasionally the surrounding suburbs, and even nearby Indiana and Wisconsin for travel pieces.
 If you’re looking to pitch a national story, click on over here to find out more about what sort of pitches Eater’s national site seeks.
 But if you’re a Chicago-based journalist seeking to pitch a local news story or feature, here’s a guide on how to do so.

 For all pieces, pitches should give a clear, concise summary of the subject, angle, or thesis, as well as your anticipated story structure.
 We’re looking for pitches that contain answers, not questions.
 (Or, if you don’t have answers yet, an explanation of why you don’t — and the reason shouldn’t be “I haven’t started the reporting.”)
 They must also have a strong element associated with a restaurant, bar, cafe, food truck, food hall, or another made-to-order fashion that resembles a restaurant, i.e. no grocery items or home cooking.
 Your pitch should also serve as an example of your writing style and tone.

 All submissions should include a very short explanation of who you are and why you’re qualified to cover this story (or this beat), along with links to previously published pieces and/or your online portfolio.

 Here are more details on the types of stories we’d love to commission: